 Mishti Polao (Sweet Rice with Cashews and Raisins)

 Mishti Polao is a sweet rice dish flavored with ghee, ginger, cardamom, cinnamon, cloves, and bay leaves.
-Turmeric is added, which turns the rice yellow, and then it’s combined with cashews and raisins and, in the recipe I followed, with chilies too.
+It gets its yellow color from turmeric, and also features cashews and raisins and, in the recipe I followed, chilies.
 It is a common side dish for the Bangladeshi chicken roast, so that’s what I served it with.

 Unfortunately, once again, I had a badly written recipe.
 It doesn’t take too much time to make sure you’ve listed all ingredients in both the ingredient list and instructions.
 This isn’t about a language barrier, which is something I can completely understand and work with.
 It’s just not a well-written recipe.
 This has inspired me to make a Fiverr gig for recipe proofreading since there doesn’t seem to be one yet and it’s obviously a much-needed service!
 It’s not up quite yet but will be in a week or so.